viewsourc3/Chishiki/posts/README.md

 I was encouraged by [Drew Devault](https://drewdevault.com) to make my own blog.
 He wanted to see more people writing about their passions and thoughts, in a permanent way and through a public medium.

-I was one of the 50-or-so people who jumped onboard and gave it a try.
-However, after one blog post, I realized it was going to be a lot more difficult than I had anticipated.
+However, after a blog post or two, I realized it was going to be a lot more difficult than I had anticipated.
 What should I write about?
 How often?
 What if no one reads it?
 What if someone **does**?

 It also turns out overthinking is the best way for not getting anything done.